Hello guys and welcome to our 5th meta report,

 - Ice Giant → Adda: Striga

-- One Ghoul → Parasite, Calaeno Harpy or Nithral
+- One Ghoul → Parasite, Cealeno Harpy or Nithral

-- Wyvern OR Drowner → Hound (you can also play two Hounds) -Aifbowman
+- Wyvern OR Drowner → Wild Hunt Hound -Aifbowman

 This deck has more polarized matchups than the consume version.
 It plays fewer units in order to get sick value from Yennefer and Forktail.
 While the matchup against leaders like Svalblod can be painful, you're very favoured against control players.
 Your opponent can't interact with your board, which counters a fair amount of the meta.